Congratulations to Daniela Kaufer and Bill Jagust, The 2018 Radical Ideas in Brain Science Challenge winners

 About the Radical Ideas in Brain Science Challenge

 This is the second year of the Radical Ideas in Brain Science Challenge, made possible by generous donor support.
 This year’s focus was The Aging Brain.
 The Challengeprovides critical funding to trail-blazing, high-risk, high-reward projects to better understand the brain and mind.
 It is also an innovative model for future research collaborations to catalyze similar groundbreaking neuroscience discoveries.
 The selection process was managed by the Helen Wills Neuroscience Institute.
-To learn more about the Radical Ideas in Brain Science Challengevisit the program page.
+Visit the Radical Ideas in Brain Science Challenge program page. to learn more about the program.